CQC We and I Statements

 If a provider has not failed, it is primarily the provider’s responsibility to meet the needs of individuals receiving care in accordance with its contractual liabilities.
 The local authority may wish to be involved to help with this.
 The power provides an ultimate backstop for use where the provider cannot or will not meet its responsibilities, and where the authority judges that the needs of individuals are urgent (and where the local authority is not already under a duty to meet the adult’s needs).

 7.4 Service closure: Short and long term

-A service closure may be temporary (for example unforeseen absence of qualified staff) or permanent (for example, the home is to be sold on for use as a hotel.
+A service closure may be temporary (for example unforeseen absence of qualified staff, an outbreak of an infectious disease or recruitment issues) or permanent (for example, the home is to be sold on for use as a hotel).
 Similarly, an emergency closure or planned closure may be involved.
 What matters in deciding whether to meet needs is whether the needs of the people affected appear to be urgent.
 For example, the sale of a provider’s business may be a positive development for residents, service users and commissioners alike and may not lead to urgent needs.
 These powers are not intended to inhibit the effective operation of a market in improving choice, quality and investment.